 DSL internet uses existing phone lines.
 It’s old technology that’s available nearly everywhere, but it caps at 140 Mbps in download speed.
 The newer fiber connections ditch old-school phone lines for glass fiber ones.
 It powers the internet backbone and delivers residential speeds at up to 10,000 Mbps both ways.
 Frontier stops at 2,000 Mbps for now.

 Check out our full DSL vs. Fiber article for a deeper comparison.

 Do CenturyLink and Frontier have data caps?

 Frontier and CenturyLink no not have data caps.
 You’re free to use as much data all month as you please.

 Is it cheaper to buy or rent equipment?

 Whether or not it’s cheaper to buy or rent equipment depends on how long you plan to keep your internet plan.
-If you plan on sticking with one provider for two or more years, it’s cheaper to buy your equipment outright rather than paying a monthly rental fee.
-But if you might move in a year or less, it’s probably better to just rent.
-If you buy your router and change plans later, your equipment might not be compatible with your new plan.
+If you stick with one provider for two or more years, buy your equipment outright if it saves you money in the long run.
+Just keep in mind the possible upgrades and replacements you may need later—they come out of your pocket if you buy.
+Otherwise, rent your equipment if you plan to change plans in a year or less—anything you buy now may not be compatible with your new plan.

 Editor - Cara Haynes

 Cara Haynes has been editing and writing in the digital space for seven years, and she's edited all things internet for HighSpeedInternet.com for five years.
 She graduated with a BA in English and a minor in editing from Brigham Young University.
 When she's not editing, she makes tech accessible through her freelance writing for brands like Pluralsight.
 She believes no one should feel lost in internet land and that a good internet connection significantly extends your life span.